 The Actuarial cost method, Entry Age Normal, is prescribed in Section 22 of Title 11 of the Louisiana Revised Statutes.
-Non-investment actuarial gains and losses and investment experience losses are amortized over 30 years with level payments.
+Non-investment actuarial gains and losses and investment experience losses are amortized over 20 years with level payments.
 Investment gains up to the statutory threshold are allocated to the Original Amortization Base and Experience Account Amortization Base.
-Any remaining gains are amortized for 30 years with level payments.
+Any remaining gains are amortized for 20 years with level payments.
 One half of the gain is then amortized as a loss over a ten-year amortization period and the funds are allocated to the Experience Account to fund future permanent benefit increases that have not yet been granted.
-Further details are provided below.
+Since the law does not provide for automatic post-retirement benefit increases, the liabilities do not explicitly include future retiree benefit increases.